Smoothing discrete Morse theory: Main results

 \begin{proof} \begin{compactitem}[--] \item For $d=2$ the claim is trivial, since every triangulated $2$-ball or $2$-sphere is shellable, and in particular PL, endocollapsible, and LC. \item For $d=3$, let $M$ be a simply connected $3$-manifold.
 If $\partial M = \emptyset$, by Perelman's solution of the Poincar\'e conjecture $M$ is a $3$-sphere.
 By a result of Adiprasito and the author, for any PL triangulation of the $3$-sphere there exists an integer $r$ such that $\sd^r S$ is shellable \cite{AB-SSZ}, hence LC.
 If $\partial M \ne \emptyset$, let $b$ be the number of connected components of its boundary.
 Each of these connected components is a simply connected closed $2$-manifold, that is, a $2$-sphere.
 Via the Poincar\'{e} conjecture, we conclude that $M$ is topologically a ``piece of Swiss cheese with $b-1$ holes'' (that is, the result of removing $b$ disjoint $3$-balls from a $3$-sphere).

 We proceed by induction on $b$.
-If $b=1$, $M$ is a PL $3$-ball, thus it has a shellable subdivision by Adiprasito--Benedetti \cite{AB-SSZ} and we are done.
-If $b \ge 2$, up to replacing the triangulation we have with an iterated barycentric subdivision, we can find an embedded annulus $A$ inside $M$ around one of the holes such that $M$ splits as $B \cup M_1$, where $B$ is a $3$-ball, $B \cap M_1 = A$, and $M_1$ is a ``piece of Swiss cheese with $b-2$ holes''.
+If $b=1$, then $M$ is a PL $3$-ball, thus it has a shellable subdivision by Adiprasito--Benedetti \cite{AB-SSZ} and we are done.
+If $b \ge 2$, up to replacing the triangulation with an iterated barycentric subdivision of it, we can find an embedded annulus $A$ inside $M$ around one of the holes such that $M$ splits as $B \cup M_1$, where $B$ is a $3$-ball, $B \cap M_1 = A$, and $M_1$ is a ``piece of Swiss cheese with $b-2$ holes''.
 By the inductive assumption, up to taking further barycentric subdivisions we can assume that the triangulation of $M_1$ is LC and that of $B$ is shellable (so in particular LC).
-Moreover, any triangulation of $A$ is strongly connected.
+Moreover, any triangulation of $A$ has connected dual graph.
 Using \cite[Lemma~2.23]{BZ}, we conclude that the resulting subdivision of $M$ is LC. \item For $d=4$, Mazur's manifold is not geometrically $1$-connected, and any triangulation of it (being $4$-dimensional) is PL.
-By Proposition \ref{prp:wall2}, item (2), any triangulation of Mazur's manifold has collapse depth $\le 1$, hence it cannot be LC by Theorem \ref{thm:cdepth2}. \item Finally, if $d \ge 5$ every simply connected $d$-manifold is $1$-connected by Theorem \ref{thm:wall}.
-By Proposition \ref{prp:wall2}, item (1), for any PL triangulation $M$ we can find an integer $r$ such that $\cd \sd^r M \ge 2$.
-Via Theorem \ref{thm:cdepth2}, we conclude. \qedhere \end{compactitem} \end{proof}
+By Proposition \ref{prp:wall2},(2), any triangulation of Mazur's manifold has collapse depth $\le 1$, hence it cannot be LC by Theorem \ref{thm:cdepth2}. \item Finally, if $d \ge 5$ every simply connected $d$-manifold is $1$-connected by Theorem \ref{thm:wall}.
+By Proposition \ref{prp:wall2}, (1), for any PL triangulation $M$ we can find an integer $r$ such that Via Theorem \ref{thm:cdepth2}, we conclude that $\sd^r M$ is LC. \qedhere \end{compactitem} \end{proof}